-Andreas G. Keller was elected as the Independent Proxy by the 2014 Annual General Shareholders' Meeting for the period until completion of the 2015 Annual General Shareholders' Meeting.
+Andreas G. Keller was elected as the Independent Proxy by the AGM 2015 for the period until completion of the AGM 2016.

-For the 2015 Annual General Shareholders' Meeting, Sonova Holding AG offers shareholders the option of using an online platform and to grant proxy and provide voting instructions to the Independent Proxy electronically.
-The Annual General Shareholders' Meeting registration form contains all relevant information to allow shareholders to open an account on the online platform.
+Sonova Holding AG offers shareholders the option of using an online platform and to grant proxy and provide voting instructions to the Independent Proxy electronically.